 By Anna Sekula Posted May 14, 2012, 3:57 PM EDT

-The organizers of the Clio Awards are continuing their strategy to update the ad-industry honors.
+NEW YORK The organizers of the Clio Awards are continuing their strategy to update the ad-industry honors.
 On Tuesday at the American Museum of Natural History, the gathering, with event production by Stoelt Productions and technical production by Phoenix Productions, will showcase some new components designed to bring in more young ad-agency staffers as well as boost the brand's presence on social media channels.

 One notable change this year deals with the judging program for the Clio Awards.
 In addition to bringing jury members—some of the most influential executives in advertising, from firms like Publicis, Ogilvy, and BBDO—to Las Vegas for a three-week stint, the team behind the Prometheus Global Media-owned competition invited more junior agency staffers to help assist with the process.
 These volunteers came from the group of employees that work on the award submissions and were chosen to build brand awareness with the younger generation.